Today’s Reflection: Shop Windows

 Have you ever thought about the plenty of work behind the design of a shop window?

-Designing a shop window is more complex than it may appear, far from people’s idea of a background work.
+Designing a shop window is more complex than it may appear, far from a side job.
 The shop window becomes a powerful tool that conveys several meanings, such as the style of a shop, the average price of the items, and the general taste of mixing and matching different pieces.
 Although we don’t acknowledge it, the shop window becomes the reason why we subconsciously want to enter that shop.

 In terms of style, shop windows range from the very simple and out-of-date ones to those with plenty of details and whose creation takes a lot of hard work and time (from three up to six months between the seasons).
 A sketch of Bergdorf Goodman’s shop window (January 2015), gives a clear idea of what I mean when I refer to a complex design of a shop window.